muralitheda/gcp-cloud-usecases/usecase7-modernization3-gcp-ephemeral-dataproc-bigquery-airflowcomposer/README.md

 Post-processing, the data is loaded into **Google BigQuery**, which serves as our scalable data warehouse.
 We maintain a **Raw Layer** for initial ingestion and a **Curated Layer** for analytics-ready data.

-The entire workflow, including the intelligent provisioning and de-provisioning of the ephemeral Dataproc clusters, is meticulously orchestrated using **Google Cloud Composer (Apache Airflow)**.
-Our Airflow DAGs are responsible for managing the entire lifecycle – from initiating the ephemeral cluster, submitting the Spark jobs, monitoring their execution, to finally tearing down the cluster.
-This automation ensures both efficiency and significant cost reduction.
+The entire workflow, including the intelligent provisioning and de-provisioning of the ephemeral Dataproc clusters, is meticulously orchestrated using **Google Cloud Composer (Apache Airflow)**. <u>Our Airflow DAGs are responsible for managing the entire lifecycle – from initiating the ephemeral cluster, submitting the Spark jobs, monitoring their execution, to finally tearing down the cluster.</u> This automation ensures both efficiency and significant cost reduction.

 Finally, the curated data in BigQuery is utilized by tools like **Google Data Studio** for powerful data visualization and reporting, enabling our stakeholders to derive insights efficiently and cost-effectively.